jeftegoes/AwsOverview/Management & Governance/AWS Config.md

 ## 3.2.
 Remediations

-- Automate remediation of non-compliant resources using SSM Automation Documents.
+- Automate remediation of non-compliant resources using **AWS Systems Manager - Automation Documents**.
 - Use AWS-Managed Automation Documents or create custom Automation Documents.
   - **Tip:** We can create custom Automation Documents that invokes Lambda function.
 - We can set **Remediation Retries** if the resource is still non-compliant after auto-remediation.